 How Maritime Law Combats Crime, Ensures Security at Sea

-Why Is Maritime Law and Security Important
+Why is Maritime Law and Security Important

 Maritime law, also known as admiralty law, encompasses various legal principles and regulations that govern diverse aspects of marine operations, including shipping, fishing, offshore oil and gas activities, and environmental protection.
 It has developed over time to address the distinctive challenges of the maritime industry, such as the inherent dangers of operating at sea and the necessity to balance commercial interests with environmental considerations.